 Using the category placeholder

-The basic way is shown in the bottom left corner of the report below where we simply make the name of the country bold, then add some text and then show the variance between Actuals and Budget.
+The basic way is shown in the bottom left corner of the report below where we simply make the name of the country bold, add some text and then show the variance between Actuals and Budget.
 The more advanced way is shown on the right where we also load the flag of each country from an online source and dynamically format the values green or red.
+Please not because we are using these flags from an online source, this functionality is only available for the HTML & CSS Viewer visual.

 What you need to make this work

 First, you need to have a measure that shows a result for the dimension you later want to add to the category placeholder.
 In our sample, the category by which we want to split is the Country from the Data table.
-So what we could do is to simply create a measure showing the name of the country or a measure that calculates the variance between Actuals and Budget for a specific country.
+So we create a measure showing the name of the country or a measure that calculates the variance between Actuals and Budget for a specific country.
 The measure we are using is the following:

 MIN(Data[Country]) simply returns the name of the Country [Variance Actuals – Budget] refers to a measure which calculates the difference between Actuals and Budget.